Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Computer-Assisted Diagnosis: Diabetes and Cardiovascular Risk brings together the multi-faceted information about the research and clinical application academic, clinical, bioengineering, and bioinformatics perspectives.
-The editors bring together a stellar diverse case of authors to pull together this diverse and interesting field.
-Academic researchers, bioengineers, new investigators, and students interested in diabetes and heart disease need an authoritative reference to bring this multidisciplinary field together to reduce the amount of time spent on source-searching and more time on actual research and the clinical application.
+Computer-Assisted Diagnosis: Diabetes and Cardiovascular Disease brings together multifaceted information on research and clinical applications from an academic, clinical, bioengineering and bioinformatics perspective.
+The editors provide a stellar, diverse list of authors to explore this interesting field.
+Academic researchers, bioengineers, new investigators and students interested in diabetes and heart disease need an authoritative reference to reduce the amount of time spent on source-searching so they can spend more time on actual research and clinical application.
 This reference accomplishes this with contributions by authors from around the world.

 - Discusses the impact of diabetes on cardiovascular disease

 - Covers statistical classification techniques and risk stratification

 Diabetes researchers, endocrinology/cardiovascular researchers; bioengineers, and bioinformatics and imaging scientists interested in diabetes

 2. Statistical Classification Techniques for Risk Stratification of Pima Diabetic Data

 3. The role of PKCβ in diabetes mellitus-accelerated atherosclerosis

 4. Cardiovascular risk factors in diabetes: Focus on hypoglycemia, dyslipidemia, weight and cardiovascular disease